 • Reichskonkordat (with Hitler, 1933): Text with Secret Supplement

-In addition to the concordat at the federal level, every German state has some kind of agreement with the Catholic Church.
-Fourteen have concordats with the Vatican and two have agreements with the local bishops.
-(This doesn't count the large number of concordats about the establishment of individual dioceses, schools, theological faculties, etc.) The list is linked to the German concordat texts.
+In addition to the concordat at the federal level, made with the Nazi regime, every German state has some kind of agreement with the Catholic Church, either with the Vatican or with local bishops.
+There are at least 50 German concordats currently in force.
+This list of 18 is linked to the concordat texts in German..

 In this excerpt Prof. Francis Messner looks at Germany, where relations between church and state are regulated by treaties.
 This means international “concordats” for the Catholic Church, and national “accords” for the other religious groups.
 In the last hundred years there have been three waves of these.

 Under the Bavarian concordat the Bishop can veto all professors of Catholic theology (Art.
 5 on the Catholic University) and 21 professors of philosophy, pedagogy, sociology and politics (Art.
 3 on concordat chairs).
-These chairs are 85-90% funded by the state, yet non-Catholics need not apply, nor even a top Catholic scholar who has criticised the Pope.
+These chairs are 85-90% funded by the state, yet non-Catholics need not apply, nor even a top Catholic scholar who has criticised Pope Benedict.